-Biosecurity is heavily dependent on the interconnectedness of many different systems in multiple locations that integrate information and activities across national, regional, local and individual scales, both within and outside our national borders.
+Biosecurity and food safety is heavily dependent on the interconnectedness of many different systems in multiple locations that integrate information and activities across national, regional, local and individual scales, both within and outside our national borders.
 A system is only as strong as its weakest link - a failure in one part of the system could potentially place the entire system at risk and have far-reaching impacts.
 It is therefore essential that activities and actions prioritise effective and efficient communication, partnership, knowledge sharing and stakeholder engagement at all scales, from local to federal level.
-AMA supports the proposal to embed partnership building, communication and collaborative decision making in the Strategy (Strategic Goal 1: Partnerships).
-Ensuing that the respective roles and responsibilities of all participants in biosecurity planning and response strategies are clearly defined is crucial to maintaining and improving biosecurity outcomes both within Victoria and nationally.

 It is important to seek harmonisation and alignment of state/territory biosecurity arrangements wherever possible and appropriate, to improve understanding and consistent application, and encourage collaboration, especially when resources from other jurisdictions may be used in a biosecurity or food safety response.
 However, AMA also acknowledges the need for a degree of flexibility and variation in the system to address specific local and regional-scale issues.
 Effective and efficient communication, collaboration and cooperation between stakeholders at all levels is critical to ensure risks are clearly identified and communicated to affected parties, thereby supporting efficient and effective responses that deliver the desired outcomes.
-AMA supports the proposal to focus on how the government can support the biosecurity system (Strategic Goal 5: Enablers), including identifying skill and capability gaps, sustainable funding models, providing a more effective regulatory framework and, importantly, investing in support systems, science and tools to better manage biosecurity risks and enhance research partnerships.

-Flexibility and adaptability are needed to ensure the biosecurity workforce is appropriately trained, resourced, connected and integrated to identify, detect and respond effectively and efficiently to both direct and indirect biosecurity threats in a range of urban and rural settings across Victoria.
+Flexibility and adaptability is needed to ensure the biosecurity and food safety workforce is appropriately trained, resourced, connected and integrated to identify, detect and respond effectively and efficiently to both direct and indirect biosecurity threats in a range of urban and rural settings across New South Wales.